webrogue-runtime/webrogue-runtime.github.io/posts/platform_linux.md

 ## Implementation details

-AOT artifacts for Linux are compiled with GCC-14 in "manylinux" Docker image.
+AoT artifacts for Linux are compiled with GCC-14 in "manylinux" Docker image.

 Since most Linux distros include Mesa's OpenGL ES drives, no graphics emulation layer is required.